 A dental abscess is a pus pocket that develops around the root of a tooth that’s infected.
 Everyone is at risk of developing one, including children and the elderly.
 This is a dental condition that requires professional treatment.
 If you fail to have it treated promptly, then the infection could spread past your jaw and into your head, neck, or another body part.
-At Lovett Dental Conroe, we offer dental abscess treatment in Conroe, Texas.
+At Lovett Dental Conroe, we offer dental abscess treatment and other specialty dental services.

 Are Abscesses Preventable?